merge-api/merge-hris-ruby/README.md

-# openapi_client
+# merge_hris_client

-OpenapiClient - the Ruby gem for the Merge HRIS API
+MergeHRISClient - the Ruby gem for the Merge HRIS API

 The unified API for building rich integrations with multiple HR Information System platforms.